Increase the Maximum Taxable Earnings for the Social Security Payroll Tax

 Sources: Staff of the Joint Committee on Taxation; Congressional Budget Office.

-Notes: This option would take effect in January 2014.
 The change in revenues would consist of an increase in receipts from Social Security payroll taxes (which would be off-budget), offset in part by a reduction in individual income tax revenues (which would be on-budget).
-The outlays would be for additional payments of Social Security benefits and would be classified as off-budget.
+The change in outlays would be for additional payments of Social Security benefits and would be classified as off-budget.

-Social Security—which consists of Old-Age and Survivors Insurance and Disability Insurance—is financed by payroll taxes on employers, employees, and the self-employed.
-Only earnings up to a maximum, which is $113,700 in 2013, are subject to the tax.
+Social Security—which consists of Old-Age and Survivors Insurance and Disability Insurance—is financed primarily by payroll taxes on employers, employees, and the self-employed.
+Only earnings up to a maximum, which is $118,500 in calendar year 2016, are subject to the tax.
 That maximum usually increases each year at the same rate as average wages in the economy.
+The Social Security tax rate is 12.4 percent of earnings: 6.2 percent is deducted from employees' paychecks, and 6.2 percent is paid by employers.
+Self-employed individuals generally pay 12.4 percent of their net self-employment income.

-This option would increase the taxable share of earnings from jobs covered by Social Security to 90 percent by raising the maximum taxable amount to $177,500 in calendar year 2014.
-(In later years, the maximum would continue to be indexed as it is now.)
-Implementing such a policy change would increase revenues by an estimated $470 billion over the 2014–2023 period, according to the staff of the Joint Committee on Taxation.
-(The estimates include the reduction in individual income tax revenues that would result from a shift of some labor compensation from a taxable to a nontaxable form.)
+- The first alternative would increase the taxable share of earnings from jobs covered by Social Security to 90 percent by raising the maximum taxable amount to $245,000 in calendar year 2017.
+(In later years, the maximum would grow at the same rate as average wages, as it would under current law.)
+Implementing such a policy change would increase revenues by an estimated $648 billion over the 2017–2026 period, according to the staff of the Joint Committee on Taxation (JCT).
+(The estimates include the reduction in individual income tax revenues that would result from employers' shifting some labor compensation from a taxable to a nontaxable form.)

-Because Social Security benefits are tied to the amount of earnings on which taxes are paid, however, some of the increase in revenues from this option would be offset by the additional benefits paid to people with earnings above the maximum taxable amount under current law.
-On net, the option would reduce federal budget deficits by an estimated $460 billion over the 10-year period.
+Because Social Security benefits are tied to the amount of earnings on which taxes are paid, however, some of the increase in revenues from this alternative would be offset by the additional benefits paid to people with earnings above the maximum taxable amount under current law.
+On net, this alternative would reduce federal budget deficits by an estimated $633 billion over the 10-year period.

-An advantage of this option is that it would provide more revenue to the Social Security program, which, according to the Congressional Budget Office’s projections, will not have sufficient income to finance the benefits that are due to beneficiaries under current law.
-If current law remained in place, spending for Social Security would rise from 4.9 percent of gross domestic product (GDP) in 2013 to 6.2 percent by 2038, CBO projects.
+An advantage of either approach is that it would provide more revenue to the Social Security program, which, according to the Congressional Budget Office's projections, will not have sufficient income to finance the benefits that are due to beneficiaries under current law.
+If current law remained in place, spending for Social Security would rise from 4.9 percent of gross domestic product (GDP) in 2016 to 6.3 percent by 2041, CBO projects.
 But Social Security tax revenues, which already are less than spending for the program, would grow more slowly.
-CBO projects that, in combination, the Old-Age and Survivors Insurance and Disability Insurance trust funds will be exhausted in 2031.
-Under this option, exhaustion of the combined trust funds would be delayed until 2036.
+In CBO's extended baseline, the combined Old-Age and Survivors Insurance and Disability Insurance trust funds are projected to be exhausted in calendar year 2029.
+The first alternative, which increases the taxable share of earnings from jobs covered by Social Security to 90 percent, would delay the exhaustion of the combined trust funds by 4 years, to calendar year 2033.
+The second alternative, which would apply the 12.4 percent payroll tax to earnings over $250,000, would delay the exhaustion of the combined trust funds by 12 years, to calendar year 2041.

-In addition, this option would make the payroll tax less regressive.
+In addition, either alternative would make the payroll tax less regressive.
 People with earnings above the ceiling now pay a smaller percentage of their total earnings in payroll taxes than do people whose total earnings are below the maximum.
 Making more earnings taxable would increase payroll taxes for those high earners.
-(That change would also lead to somewhat higher benefit payments for affected workers.)
+(That change would also lead to higher benefit payments for affected workers under the first alternative, but the tax increase would be much larger than the increase in benefits.)
+The second alternative would be more progressive than raising the taxable maximum because it would affect only those with earnings above $250,000.